 All players can use Standard equipment, which is divided into Removable and Complex equipment types.

 Removable equipment can be mounted on any vehicle and demounted at no cost for re-use.
 The removable equipment items are the Camouflage Net, Toolbox, and Binocular Telescope.

-Complex equipment can significantly improve your vehicle, but these items are installed permanently and can be demounted only at the cost of 10 gold or destroyed.
+Complex equipment can significantly improve your vehicle, but these items are installed permanently and can be demounted for gold or with Demounting Kit.
 Some types of Complex equipment fall into different subtypes, suitable for particular vehicles: for example, Gun Rammers come in different types, depending on the caliber of the gun on which they can be mounted.

 There is also Improved equipment, which provides a greater bonus to vehicle characteristics.
 To buy these items, you'll need bonds—a special currency that can only be earned in certain in-game activities.
 Improved equipment is of a Complex type and can be demounted for bonds only.

 You can mount up to three items of Equipment on your vehicle.
 Equipment can be purchased in the Garage:

 - Click on the equipment and, on the screen displayed, click Purchase and mount.
 The equipment is purchased and automatically mounted on your vehicle, and is then displayed in one of the equipment slots.

 If you want to remove equipment from your vehicle, click the slot, then click Demount.